Broadpeak-tv/smartlib-android-sample-app/README.md

-# BPK SmartLib web sample app
+# BPK SmartLib Android sample app

-This sample app shows how to implement a Broadpeak CDN integration with analytics and ad tracking using Shaka Player.
+This sample app shows how to implement a Broadpeak CDN integration with analytics and ad tracking using ExoPlayer.

 Find all detailed steps on https://delivery-platform.broadpeak.tv/smartlib/